lillianphyo/lillianphyo.github.io/_posts/2022-08-17-ipv6tunneloveripv4.md

 | Server IPv6 Address          | tunnel side ipv6 address from HE side endpoint router                                       |
 | Client IPv4 Address          | IPv4 address from local server                                                              |
 | Client IPv6 Address          | tunnel side IPv6 address for local server                                                   |

 | Routed IPv6 Prefixes         |                                                                                             |
 |:-----------------------------|:-------------------------------------------------------------------------------------------:|
 | Routed /64                   | IPv6 space to assign our local network.
 Future IPv6 routing for local server                |

-Server will serve as IPv6 Gateway in local network and sent IPv6 packets warpping along with IPv4 packets over tunnel through Server IPv4 Address destination.
+Server will serve as IPv6 Gateway in local network and send IPv6 packets wrapping along with IPv4 packets over tunnel through Server IPv4 Address destination.
 Routed /64 are routed back to HE's network in the region you requested.
 Then HE's router encapsulates in IPv4 and tunnels back to local server's IPv4 address.
 Server is responsible for decapsulation and routed back to local network.
 Server here acts as border router which is member of two different IPv6 network.

-This is the requirements what I need to keen on for this lab:
+This is the requirements that I need to be keen on for this lab:
 1. Server IPv4 Address in lab is '216.218.221.42'
 2. Server IPv6 Address in lab is '2001:470.35.57a::1/64'
 3. Client IPv4 Address in lab is 'server's public IPv4 address'